cfrm17/DoubleCMS/README.md

 # Double CMS

 A double CMS derivatives represents a European type derivatives whose matured payoff depends on two CMS rates.1 For most important products in the fixed income market, the payoff function can be an affine-linear with respect to two CMS rates and may be possibly capped and/or floored.
+Another typical derivative is accumulator (see https://finpricing.com/lib/FxAccumulator.html)

 There are three basic types of payoffs: (a) an affine-linear on two CMS rates, (b) a call on a linear combination of the two and (c) a put on the combination.
 For the first type payoff (a), the present value can be calculated by using single CMS cap/floor model.